quicwg/wg-materials/ietf102/minutes.md

 editors can suggest text, but we may not be the best potential authors for some of this stuff

-we currently address impementors, application-layer users, and deployers with -app, is this too much?
+we currently address implementers, application-layer users, and deployers with -app, is this too much?

 Jana: we talked about -app a while ago.
 Do you cover implementors?

 there is some of that, seeds, etc. there is some stuff on what an error interface should look like.

-Mirja: touches point about interface discusssion. may want to say more about transport interface in the document
+Mirja: touches point about interface discussion. may want to say more about transport interface in the document

 Gorry F: we should be careful as we write it that we write to the audience so that they'll read it. two groups of people you could write to